agent-indigo/invoices-web/README.md

 ## Description

-A simple invoice manager using React.js, Bootstrap, and Redux Toolkit.
+A simple invoice management web interface built using React, Bootswatch, and TypeScript.

 The API is available [here](https://github.com/agent-indigo/invoices-api-js).